Saturday, May 28, 2011

 Second call, no answer.
 I waited another 5 minutes.

 And so I headed towards the train station, carrying all my stuff…feeling tired…checking the girls….feeling anxious…checking the girls…feeling hungry… checking you know what by now.
 “First things first” – I said, “let’s change my hard earned dollars into euros” .
 I looked around for a minute or so and spotted almost right away a Western Union shop.
 After checking their prices I realized the bastards were using a ridiculous under priced rate!
 (Working against me of course).
 “Screw them” I thought while searching for another competitor at the airport.
-After combing the WHOLE place during I don’t know how long, I realized that Western Union was the only shop where I could change my money..
-I had no other choice than to go back with resignation to the yellow colored local, and accept what was obvious that was going to happen: I was about to get screwed … Belgium 1, Luis 0.
+After combing all the 3 floors of the airport, I realized that Western Union was the only shop where I could change my money.
+I had no other choice than to go back with resignation to the yellow colored local, and accept what was obvious about to happen: I was going to get screwed … Belgium 1, Luis 0.
 Nice way to start my new life in a new country!

-Bon, I think I changed only $200 or so, enough to survive during some days till I could get my money withdrawed from some local ATM.
+Bon, I think I changed only $200 or so, just enough to survive till I could get my money withdrawed from some local ATM.
 So I changed the money, went to the station, bought my ticket, and got all my homeless-like equipment in the train.
-After 40 minutes of travel I arrived to the city which would become my second home during that year, and where till the date of today I’m still very fond of and happen to live in: Gent.
+After 40 minutes of traveling I arrived to the city which would become my second home during that year, and where till the date of today I’m still very fond of and happen to live in: Gent.

-At the station I tried calling my local contact, again with no luck!
+At the station I tried calling my local contact again....with no luck!
 Soon resignation invaded me, and I realized I was on my very own in this strange land.
 Poor guy you would think.. but Alas!, I will have to disappoint you, since not all is as bad as it seems, and not everybody is as fool as not to have a plan B (B of Bad ).
-While booking my ticket to Brussels, in a rationale moment (strange for me) I had searched and printed out the address of a youth hostel in Gent, just in case and as a last resource measure.
+While booking my ticket to Brussels, in a rationale moment (strange for me) I found and printed out the address of a youth hostel in Gent, just in case and as a last resource measure.
 Time to put Plan B in action!

-My very first interaction with a Fleming (funny name for this people) was a local teenage girl that helped me find the right tram to get to the city center.
-My second interaction was with the angry tram driver, telling me to hurry up since it seemed I was forming some kind of bottleneck at the entrance of the tram.
-My third, fourth, fifth and all subsequent interaction was with all the passengers in the tram I had to push asside to get my stuff in the tram...no kind interaction back from them neither of course.
+My very first interaction with a Flemish (funny name for these people) was a local teenage girl that helped me find the right tram to get to the city center.
+My second interaction was with the angry tram driver, shouting at me to hurry up since I was forming a bottleneck while trying to get my lugagge in the tram.
+My third, fourth, fifth and all subsequent interactions was with all the passengers in the tram I had to push asside to make some place for my stuff.
+No kind interaction back from them of course.

 Anyways, I managed to get on the tram and enjoy the ride a bit.
-As I approached my stop, I saw that I had a couple of buttons to press in order to announce I wanted to step out: a blue button and a red button.
+As I approached my stop, I saw that I had a couple of buttons to press in order to get off the ride: a blue button and a red button.
 Since the red button said STOP, I pressed that one.
-Now, If you have ever been in a tram, you might imagine by now that I pressed the EMERGENCY STOP button, so you might also imagine what happened next: the tram stopped in dry, everybody looked around confused, angry tram driver got out of his seat to see what was going on, foreign dude was trying to hide among passangers (although impossible) after realizing the mistake, angry tram driver and angry passengers staring at foreign dude … Belgium 2, Luis 0, damn :s.
+Now, If you have ever been in a tram, you might imagine by now that I had pressed the EMERGENCY STOP button, so you can also imagine what happened next: the tram stopped suddenly, all passangers looked aroung confused, angry tram driver got out of his seat to see what was going on, foreign dude was trying to hide among passangers (although impossible) after realizing his mistake, angry tram driver and angry passengers staring at foreign dude … Belgium 2, Luis 0...
+Damn :s.

-By then time I arrived at the stop in the city center I was more than happy to get out of the tram.
-Now I was finally in the center du Gand, the place to be, the city of mis amores.
-As I put my feet on the ground and started walking towards the address of the youth hostel I realized my next challenge: the whole city center had bricks on the sidewalks and on the roads.
-Why is that a problem you might think?
-Normally is not, had it not been for the fact that my luggage was weighting a bit more than 35 kilos, and although the cement bag had wheels, the bricks in the floor were making my task as impossible as you trying to smoke some dope with the pope.
-To make matters worse: I had to walk in the street, since the sidewalks were full of people and tables of restaurants.
-And there I was again, the freak carrying a house -don’t forget the ugly Eskimo jacket, walking in the middle of the street like a nerd, with EVERYBODY watching me as I was trying to go forward, step by step (or I should better say brick by brick)…Nothing like the sweet taste of humiliation in my lips once again.
+By the time the tram arrived at the city center I was more than happy to step out at the first stop.
+I was now finally in the center du Gand, the place to be, the city of mis amores.
+As I started walking towards the address of the youth hostel I realized my first challenge of the day: the whole city center had bricks on the sidewalks and on the roads.
+Why is that a problem you might ask your self?
+Normally is not, had it not been for the fact that my luggage was weighting a bit more than 35 kilos, and although the cement bag had wheels, the bricks in the floor were making my task to move forward an impossible one.
+Think about you trying to smoke some dope with the pope and you´ll know the feeling!.
+To make matters worse: I had to walk in the road, since the sidewalks were full of people and tables of restaurants.
+And there I was again, the freak carrying a house -don’t forget the ugly Eskimo jacket-, walking in the middle of the street like a nerd, with ALL EYES ON ME as I was trying to move forward, step by step (or I should better say brick by brick)…Nothing like the sweet taste of humiliation in my lips once again.
 By this moment the score was Belgium 3, Me nada.

-Murphy said once ‘Whatever can go wrong, will go wrong’, and hell he was right.After announcing myself at the frontdesk, the receptionist told me with a very dry face: “Sorry mate, the hotel is full.
+Murphy said once ‘Whatever can go wrong, will go wrong’, and hell he was right! .After announcing myself at the frontdesk, the receptionist told me with a very expresionless face: “Sorry, hotel is full.
 Next opening is within 3 days”.
-As he sat back in his desk my W.A.C.K.O 7.0 operating system could process his words in echo (and don't forget to insert the 'Psicosis' soundtrack):
+As he sat back in his desk my W.A.C.K.O 7.0 operating system could process his words in echo (insert 'Psicosis' soundtrack pls):

 “Hotel….